 Skip links

 The sectors to benefit: aviation, transport, tourism, accommodation, catering services, education and training, agriculture, processing and manufacturing, and social housing.
 Certain supplies will be excluded, including: IT; production and mining; real estate; chemicals; and financial services.
 Any special consumption taxes will remain at full rate.
-The rate changes will apply likely from February 2022 until the end of the year.

 The country’s economic growth has now dropped to just above 5%.